-Trump Is Expected To Name Outspoken Critic To Head World Bank
+Trump Nominates Outspoken Critic David Malpass To Head World Bank

 But it's not clear whether the controversy is enough to derail the appointment of Malpass.

-While the World Bank board must approve the president, it traditionally defers to the U.S. over the appointment, and one World Bank official who asked not to be named said it wasn't certain whether member countries have the stomach to oppose the Trump administration on the issue.
+While the World Bank board must approve the president, it traditionally defers to the U.S. over the appointment.
+One World Bank official who asked not to be named said it wasn't certain whether member countries have the stomach to oppose the Trump administration on the issue.

 Though President Trump often has expressed skepticism and even disdain for international institutions, the administration surprised many by supporting a funding increase for the World Bank last year.
+A senior administration official said Malpass worked with Mnuchin to back the funding increase, tying it to "significant reforms that will deliver much needed help to developing countries."